 Short-Term Side Effects

 Many known side effects can be experienced as a result of regular use of Restoril.
-Most of them are not prolonged and not likely to have serious effects on your health.
+Most of them are not prolonged and are not likely to have serious effects on your health.
 Nonetheless, it is important to be aware of what they are so that you can address them appropriately.

 Side Effects Include: